w3c/wai-curricula/content/designer/designer-modules.md

 * present strategies to understand and involve people with disabilities in user research activities
 * demonstrate and explain how accessible design enables people with disabilities to use websites and applications
 * teach accessible design techniques for:
-  * user research
   * visual design
   * information design
   * user experience
   * interaction design

-These modules focus on user research, visual, and interaction aspects to design accessible web pages and applications.
+These modules focus on visual, information, user experience, and interaction aspects to design accessible web pages and applications.
 The modules primarily address the following roles:

-* User Researcher
 * Visual Designer
 * Information Architect
 * User Experience (UX) Designer